-Stewardship contracts not only allow for the reinvestment of revenues into additional service work on the local forest but also allow for the use of best value contracting, which should include criteria encouraging the use of local subcontractors and workers residing in the tricounty region.
-Language in the FY15 appropriations bill provided authority to the Forest Service to consider local contractors in evaluating proposals for all contract opportunities.
-Region five developed a number of resources for acquisition staff which can be found in Appendix B. At a minimum, evaluation criteria for all CFLRP contracts should include points for utilization of local businesses, subcontractors and workers located in the tri-county area.
+Until recently, stewardship contracting was the only tool with which the Forest Service could include local rural community benefit in its evaluation criteria.
+Within the Title IV General Provisions of the Consolidated Appropriations Act of 2012, congress provided authority for the Secretaries of Agriculture and Interior to extend the use of best value criteria, including local community benefit criteria, to all acquisitions.
+Region 5 developed a number of resources for acquisition staff which can be found in Appendix A. At a minimum, evaluation criteria for all CFLRP contracts should include points for utilization of local businesses, subcontractors and workers located in the tri-county area.